HugoSmits/predictiveForecasting/README.md

 # predictiveForecasting
+Fundamental(Sentiment Analysis) and Technical analysis(Predictive).
-Predictive Forecasting in the Dutch Stock Market with Sentiment Analysis
+Predictive Forecasting in the Dutch Stock Market with Sentiment Analysis.

 ## Define Objectives and Scope
 - Objective: Predict the closing prices of selected stocks in the Dutch stock market.
+- Objective: Add Sentiment Analysis to the predictions.
 - Scope: weekly predictions.
 (Requires less data and focuses on long term movements)

 ## Gather Data